 The difference between estate planning and retirement planning is subtle, but important.
-Retirement planning involves planning a person’s financial future once they are no longer employed full time.
-Estate planning involves determining what will happen to a person’s property and financial resources in the event of death or incapacitation.
+Retirement planning involves planning our financial future once we are no longer employed full time.
+Estate planning involves determining what will happen to our property and financial resources in the event of death or incapacitation.

 Estate planning can include one or more of the following tasks: